kwgch/cline_100_days_challenge/src/034/memory-bank/progress.md

 -   Created the initial memory bank documentation.
 -   Updated memory bank files with relevant information.
 -   Fixed the issue where the drawing was confined to the bottom-right quadrant.
+-   Replaced Hammer.js with standard event listeners for touch and mouse interactions.
+-   Implemented touch and mouse interactions for controlling the simulation.
+-   Implemented zoom control using touch events and mouse wheel.

 ## What's Left to Build

 -   Implement the core fluid simulation logic.
--   Integrate touch and mouse interactions using Hammer.js and native events.
--   Implement zoom control using CSS transforms.
 -   Optimize performance for mobile devices using WebGL.
 -   Ensure cross-device compatibility.
 -   Prevent screen movement on tap for smartphones.